 Simon Fox (Level 2 ) advises Senior endurance runners.

 I have been a member of Wirral AC for about 10 years and a coach for about 5.
 I coach ‘hands on’, taking part in all sessions as part of my own training.
 I compete in road and cross country running in winter, and fell running and triathlons in summer.
 My sessions are suitable for all distances from 5k to marathon and are geared towards key club distance running events such as the cross country championships and road relays.
 I will happily help or coach any male or female seniors who have a genuine ambition to improve their times and compete for the club.

 Unfortunately, the group is not really suitable for ‘beginners’, but anyone capable of running 10k in about 45 mins or less would benefit greatly from the sessions.
-We train Mondays from the gatehouse at 6.30pm with a road run (winter) or trail run (summer), and Wednesdays 6.30pm we do intervals on the track.
+We train Mondays from the track entrance at 6.30pm with a road run (winter) or trail run (summer), and Thursdays 6.30pm we do intervals on the track.
 Sessions last about an hour to 75 minutes in total.